solveCGE/solveOLG_doc/README.md

 | Python         | yes         | tatonnement | global               | 1       | 27.54 |
 | R              | no          | GFT         | global               | 1       | 50.67 |

 *Note: Time is median time of 5 consecutive runs.
-The Rcpp solution in the table used fixed-dimension vectors/matrices and was compiled with `gcc -O3`.
+The Rcpp solution in the table used fixed-dimension vectors/matrices and was compiled with `g++ -O3`.
 The Matlab implementation was run on a different CPU.
 Time was then rescaled using the relative difference of the results of the R implementation on the two different architectures.*

 ## Author
 Philip Schuster